Glacier View Campground Sawtooth National Forest Idaho

 Glacier View Overview

-Glacier View Campground has 65 campsites and is located on the north shore of Redfish Lake in a beautiful lodgepole pine forest at an elevation of 6,500 feet.
-The campsites have great views of the lake and Mount Heyburn.
+Glacier View Campground has 65 campsites (including 9 double sites) and is located on the north shore of Redfish Lake in a beautiful lodgepole pine forest at an elevation of 6,500 feet.
+Most campsites have great views of the lake and Mount Heyburn.

 Campground amenities include drinking water, flush toilets and trash collection.
 There’s also 2 playgrounds and a boat ramp less than a mile away.
 The nearest RV dump station is under two miles from the campground.
 Road and parking spurs are paved in the campground.
 Each campsite also has a table, fire ring and grate.
 Firewood is also available at the campground.
 Cell service is poor in the area.